diegommcc/digitalDLSorteR/README.md

 devtools::install_github("diegommcc/digitalDLSorteR")
 ```

-**digitalDLSorteR** depends on **digitalDLSorteRdata** and **digitalDLSorteRmodels** data packages as they make pre-trained context-specific models deconvolution and other data needed for tests and examples available.
+**digitalDLSorteR** depends on **digitalDLSorteRdata** and **digitalDLSorteRmodels** data packages as they make available pre-trained context-specific models deconvolution and other data needed for tests and examples.
 Therefore, they must be installed together with **digitalDLSorteR** as one of its dependencies.
-To do so, the following code before using any of these functionalities should be enough to install the packages from GitHub once **digitalDLSorteR** has been installed:
+To do so, the following code should be enough to install the packages from GitHub once **digitalDLSorteR** has been installed:

 ```r
 if (!requireNamespace("digitalDLSorteRdata", quietly = TRUE)) {